History of the South African Air Force: Berlin airlift

 Although no SAAF aircraft participated in the 1948–1949 Berlin Airlift, the SAAF supplied 20 aircrews to support the effort.
 The air-crews flew to Britain via east Africa, Egypt and Malta and were assigned to fly RAF C-47 Dakotas as part of the Royal Air Force effort after receiving advanced training on the aircraft type at RAF Bassingbourne.
 They flew 1,240 missions and delivered 4,133 tons of supplies.
-The sorties were flown from Lubeck in West Germany into RAF Gatow in West Berlin.
+The sorties were flown from Lübeck in West Germany into RAF Gatow in West Berlin.
 On return trips, the aircraft frequently carried civilians in need of evacuation from occupied Berlin, especially orphaned children who were placed with families in the West.
 The Soviet blockade of Berlin was lifted at midnight on 12 May 1949 but flights continued for some time after this date to stockpile additional supplies in Berlin.
 By 24 July 1949, a three-month surplus had been accumulated and the Airlift officially ended on 30 September 1949.